Overview and Strategic Plan

 The Department of Statistics aims to:

-1. Build upon its current faculty’s world-class research in statistical models and data analysis to solve 21st century problems, including research in massive (distributed, diverse) data sets in science, (e.g. fMRI, biology, forensic science), medicine (e.g., pharmocokinetic models, screening trials), and social science (e.g., psychology, sociology, economics);
+- Build upon its current faculty’s world-class research in statistical models and data analysis to solve 21st century problems, including research in large distributed and diverse) data sets in science, (e.g. fMRI, biology, environmental science, forensic science), medicine (e.g., personalized medicine, screening trials), text analysis (sur-veys, communications), and social science (e.g., psychology, sociology, economics);

-2. Provide students at all levels a firm foundation in theory and applications, enabling undergraduate majors and graduate students to understand and/or conduct research in statistics and to solve real-world problems;
+- Provide students at all levels a firm foundation in theory and applications, enabling undergraduate majors and graduate students to understand and/or conductresearch in statistics and to solve real-world problems;

-(iii) Identify research collaborations within Arts & Sciences and across Schools (e.g., forensic science, biostatistics);
+- (iii) Identify research collaborations within Arts & Sciences and across Schools (e.g., data science, biostatistics);

-(vi) Coordinate with other initiatives involving statistical research, teaching, or service (e.g., Quantitative Collaboration (QC), UVA Library’s StatLab, Data Science Institute).
+- (vi) Coordinate with other initiatives involving statistical research, teaching, or service (e.g., Quantitative Collaboration (QC), UVA Library’s StatLab, School of Data Science).

-- Karen Kafadar (Professor, 2014): Statistical research in robust methods and exploratory data analysis; statistical methodology for applications inphysical, chemical, biological, and forensic sciences; computational and graphical statistics for massive and streaming data sets; design and analysis of datafrom randomized screening trials (NSF, Army Research Office, NIH).
+- Karen Kafadar (Professor, 2014): Statistical research in robust methods and exploratory data analysis; statistical methodology for applications in physical, chemical, biological, and forensic sciences; computational and graphical statistics for massive and streaming data sets; design and analysis of data from randomized screening trials (NIST, Arnold Ventures, NIJ).

 - Daniel Keenan (Professor, 1989): Statistical modeling of problems in science and medicine, specifically in computer vision and artificial intelligence (1980-95); physiology and endocrinology (1996-2010) and brain (2011-) (NIH).